lokal-profil/BatchUploadTools/README.md

 Any method marked as abstract must be implemented locally.
 You can make use of the various helper functions in the other classes.

+Alternatively you can make use of only the prep-uploader/uploader tools by creating your own indata file.
+This must then be a json file where each image is represented by a dictionary entry with the *original filename* (without the file extension) as the key and the following values:
+ - `info`: the wikitext to be used on the description page (e.g. an information template)
+ - `filename`: the filename to be used on Commons (without the file extension)
+ - `cats`: a list of content categories (without "Category" prefix)
+ - `meta_cats`: a list of meta categories (without "Category" prefix)

 ## Protocol for a batch upload

 1. Load indata to a dictionary